 - the cultural and professional growth of scholars, researchers, and operators in the field of construction and architecture by spreading the knowledge of the results achieved by the scientific community itself;

-- scientific debate based on the freedom of research in the field of construction and architecture.
+- the creation of a scientific debate based on the freedom of research in the field of construction and architecture.

 TEMA is a peer-reviewed journal that is published biannually online at: https://rivistatema.com.